 Located on the rugged Italian Riviera coastline, these five small fishing villages are known for their colorful little houses, incredible vineyards, beautiful harbors filled with fishing boats and amazing restaurants selling delicious seafood.
 Each village has different characteristics but they have one thing in common: they are all belong to the top of the list of the most beautiful places in Italy.

-Cinque Terre is easily reachable from Milan or Florence as a day trip but if you’re planning to stay longer you can either book a place at one of the villages or stay at the nearby La Spezia.
+Cinque Terre is easily reachable from Milan or Florence as a day trip but if you’re planning to stay longer you can either book a place at one of the villages or stay at a nearby town.
+You can find many amazing Airbnbs in Cinque Terre and if you’re on a budget, La Spezia is one of the best places to stay in Cinque Terre.
 You can spend a few days in each village if you want to properly discover them but even if you have one day in Cinque Terre, it’s still possible to see them all.

 Although it’s technically possible to approach the villages by car, it’s not recommended as the historical centres are closed to car traffic.
 Instead, you can either take the local train called Cinque Terre Express that connects the five villages with La Spezia and Levanto, or you can hike between the villages.
 It the summer months it’s also possible to get to the villages by boat but they don’t run as frequently as the train does.